Skip to main content

 2. AI analyzes and extracts key concepts

-4. Chat with your documents to explore connections
+4. Chat with your sources to explore connections

-Best for: Researchers working with multiple documents who want AI to surface connections they'd miss manually.
+Best for: Researchers working with multiple sources who want AI to surface connections they'd miss manually.

 Key features: